rbpatt2019/ToDonePy/README.rst

 This project is not yet released on PyPi.

-You can install the project manually by cloning the  `repo <https://github.com/py4ds/nbless>`_, and using the included Makefile.
+You can install the project manually by cloning the  `repo <https://github.com/rbpatt2019/studious-happiness>`_, and using the included Makefile.

 .. code:: sh

     git clone https://github.com/rbpatt2019/studious-happiness/
     make develop

-For more detailed instructions on manual installation and contributing, please see the section on `contributing <CONTRIBUTING.md>`.
+For more detailed instructions on manual installation and contributing, please see :ref:`CONTRIBUTING.md`.

 Usage
 -----